-Women who are diagnosed with high risk, locally advanced carcinoma of the cervix ("HRLACC") face a higher chance that their cancer may recur following initial treatment when compared to earlier stages of the disease.
+Women who are diagnosed with high risk, locally-advanced carcinoma of the cervix ("HRLACC") face a higher chance that their cancer may recur following initial treatment when compared to earlier stages of the disease.
 When cervical cancer recurs, there are very few treatment options and the prognosis is dire.
-To address this unmet need, in 2016 the Company reached an agreement with the FDA, under the Special Protocol Assessment ("SPA") process, for a Phase 3 trial evaluating axalimogene filolisbac in patients with HRLACC ("AIM2CERV" or "Advaxis Immunotherapy 2 Prevent Cervical Recurrence") to be conducted in collaboration with the GOG/NRG Oncology.
+To address this unmet need, in 2016 the Company reached an agreement with the FDA, under its Special Protocol Assessment ("SPA") process, for a Phase 3 trial evaluating axalimogene filolisbac in patients with HRLACC ("AIM2CERV" or "Advaxis Immunotherapy 2 Prevent Cervical Recurrence") to be conducted in collaboration with the GOG/NRG Oncology.

 AIM2CERV is a double-blind, randomized, placebo-controlled, Phase 3 trial of adjuvant axalimogene filolisbac following primary chemoradiation treatment of women with HRLACC.
 The primary objective of AIM2CERV is to compare the disease free survival of axalimogene filolisbac to placebo administered in the adjuvant setting following standard concurrent chemotherapy and radiotherapy ("CCRT") administered with curative intent to patients with HRLACC.
 Secondary endpoints include examining overall survival and safety.
 The company's goal is to develop a treatment to prevent or reduce the risk of cervical cancer recurrence after primary, standard of care treatment in women who are at high risk of recurrence.
-The AIM2CERV trial is expected to enroll 450 patients globally and, subject to the positive outcome, is designed to support a BLA submission in the U.S. and in other territories around the world.
+The current trial design has a planned sample size of 450 subjects to maintain adequate statistical power over a broader range of survival outcomes, as well as a pre-planned interim analysis (IA) of safety and efficacy.
+However, the Company has been evaluating the possibility of accelerating the IA timeline and establishing a more stringent futility boundary.
+The Company anticipates that in early 2019 it will finalize the redesign of the trial and review it with the FDA.
+During this time, the study is continuing to enroll patients under its current design, which is being conducted under a Special Protocol Assessment with the FDA.